liaoherui/AccuSNV/readme_files/test_run_spyder.md

 Unzip the files, and open the file `accusnv_downstream_IDE.py` with Spyder.

 ## 2. Add the bioconda channel and install AccuSNV in Spyder

+--- **Note**: If you have already installed the accusnv conda environment with Spyder (if Spyder is not installed, please run `conda install spyder`), you can skip this step and go directly to “3.
+Configure the Spyder environment.” ---

 Check the configuration of the current environment: